Research Ireland ADVANCE CRT Research Colloquium, 10th & 11th February 2026

 Research Ireland ADVANCE CRT 3rd Cohort Celebration, Oct.
 2025

-It has been such a long time I have not spent time writing something about activities outside research.
-This year 2025 has been so busy so far with paper submissions, confirmation report after 18 months of PhD, placement at TU Delft (I did some dairies and reflections for this period actually but I kept it personally in Notion, I will release it in the near future).
+It has been a long time since I spent time writing about activities outside research.
+The year 2025 has been so busy so far with paper submissions, confirmation report after 18 months of PhD, and a placement at TU Delft (I actually wrote some diaries and reflections for this period, but I kept them private in Notion; I will release them in the near future).

-The current moment sitting there in Waterford Planket train station, I want to write down some of my thoughts over the event on 28th and 29th October in Waterford at which we celebrated the graduation of 3rd Cohort from my funding body Research Ireland ADVANCE CRT.
+At this moment, sitting in the Waterford Plunkett train station, I want to write down some of my thoughts about the event on the 28th and 29th of October in Waterford, at which we celebrated the graduation of the 3rd Cohort from my funding body, Research Ireland ADVANCE CRT.
 Waterford is the oldest city in Ireland, situated on the River Suir.

-Photo taken from the talk of [Sam Gregson](https://www.badboyofscience.com/about) in our event.
+Photo taken from the talk of [Dr. Sam Gregson](https://www.badboyofscience.com/about) in our event.

 It’s always a joy to meet people who share the same mindset and the same struggles of a PhD journey.
 With them, you don’t need to explain much about your work, challenges, or little moments of happiness; they simply understand.
-Over 2 days, here are few things I heard from my peers and talks from keynote speakers and 3rd and 2nd cohorts.
+Over 2 days, here are a few things I heard from my peers, as well as talks from keynote speakers and the 3rd and 2nd cohorts.

 -

-I am happy to see people doing well and keeping passion with their research, and maintaining good relationships with their supervisors.
+I am happy to see people doing well, maintaining passion for their research, and maintaining good relationships with their supervisors.

 -

-Many also shared their struggles with loneliness and how they’ve learned to cope with it, e.g., working in the park, resting, traveling around, calling the family,… while most people like working from home due to constraints like living far from the office, transportation,…, I also met people where their office is the same like us, where people like coming to the office and talking to people ^^.
+Many also shared their struggles with loneliness and how they’ve learned to cope with it, e.g., working in the park, resting, traveling around, calling family, etc. While most people like working from home due to constraints like living far from the office or transportation issues, I also met people whose offices are similar to ours, where people enjoy coming to the office and talking to others ^^.

 -